Ruger, a Labrador retriever mix, was the sole member of his litter to escape being shot by his owner.

 It’s a job dogs approach with enthusiasm; they’re trained to detect specific scent “targets” and are rewarded when they identify them in the field.
 Wicket, a Labrador mix who recently retired from Working Dogs for Conservation, could identify 32 different scent targets, including Chinese moon bear scat.
 During her 12 years of work, she traveled to 18 states and 7 countries — even riding on the back of an elephant — to help protect wildlife.
 Not bad for a shelter dropout.

 In addition to a phenomenal sense of smell, conservation dogs must be athletic and agile enough to cover long distances and various terrains.
 Dogs need to have the drive to work in a pack and/or with a handler, a desire to search and hunt and the motivation to work for a reward.
 These characteristics, of course, fit the description of many retrievers, Australian cattle dogs and border collies.
 After training, the dogs are paired with handlers to help protect wildlife and the wilderness in a number of ways.

 Tracking Endangered Species

 With only 300 to 350 North Atlantic right whales in existence, they are among the most endangered type of large whales.
 To help keep tabs on population size and distribution, conservation dogs ride in boats, in search of whale scat in the water.
 Dogs are first trained to recognize whale scat on land.
 The trainers progress to placing scat in plastic containers that float on the water.
-The training works; there’s a Rottweiler named Fargo who can identify whale scat as far away as a nautical mile.
+The training works; there was a Rottweiler named Fargo who could identify whale scat as far away as a nautical mile.